 Identifying these needs and placing a dollar value on them requires assistance from an expert called a life care specialist or life care planner.
-At Rourke & Blumenthal, we work with a renowned life care specialist and skilled medical experts to determine exactly what compensation will be needed for the rest of your child’s life.
+At Rourke & Blumenthal LLC, we work with a renowned life care specialist and skilled medical experts to determine exactly what compensation will be needed for the rest of your child’s life.
 We invite you to learn more about our recordof successfully representing parents and children in birth injury cases.

 Contact a Columbus Cerebral Palsy Lawyer Today!